Terahertz field-driven magnon upconversion in an antiferromagnet: Abstract

 \section{Abstract}

 Tailored light excitation and nonlinear control of lattice vibrations have emerged as powerful strategies to manipulate the properties of quantum materials out of equilibrium.
-Generalizing the exploitation of coherent phonon-phonon interactions to nonlinear couplings among other types of collective modes would open unprecedented opportunities in the design of novel dynamic functionalities in solids.
-For example, the collective excitations of magnetic order -- magnons -- can efficiently transfer information via spin current flow\cite{chumak2015magnon}, and their coherent and nonlinear control would provide an attractive route to achieve faster signal processing for next-generation information technologies.
-Here, we discover that intense terahertz (THz) fields can initiate processes of magnon upconversion via coherent magnon-magnon interactions -- a phenomenon that opens the paradigm of \textit{nonlinear coupled magnonics}.
+Generalizing the use of coherent phonon-phonon interactions to nonlinear couplings among other types of collective modes would open unprecedented opportunities in the design of novel dynamic functionalities in solids.
+For example, the collective excitations of magnetic order -- magnons -- can carry information with little energy dissipation\cite{chumak2015magnon}, and their coherent and nonlinear control would provide an attractive route to achieve collective-mode-based information processing and storage in forthcoming spintronics and magnonics.\cite{hortensius2021coherent, bae2022exciton} Here, we discover that intense terahertz (THz) fields can initiate processes of magnon upconversion mediated by an intermediate magnetic resonance.
 By using a suite of advanced spectroscopic tools, including a newly demonstrated two-dimensional (2D) THz polarimetry technique enabled by single-shot detection, we unveil the unidirectional nature of coupling between distinct magnon modes of a canted antiferromagnet.
 Calculations of spin dynamics further suggest that this coupling is a universal feature of antiferromagnets with canted magnetic moments.
-These results demonstrate a route to inducing desirable energy transfer pathways between coherent magnons in solids and pave the way for a new era in the development of magnonic signal processing devices.
+These results demonstrate a route to inducing desirable energy transfer pathways and THz-induced coupling between coherent magnons in solids and pave the way for a new era in the development of ultrafast control of magnetism.